-Issuer CAs and RAs shall enable all essential event auditing capabilities of its CA or RA applications in order to record all events related to the security of the CA or RA, including those listed below.
-A message from any source received by the Issuer CA requesting an action related to the operational state of the CA is an auditable event.
-If the Issuer CA's applications cannot automatically record an event, the Issuer CA shall implement manual procedures to satisfy the requirements.
-For each event, the Issuer CA shall record the relevant:
+Issuer CAs and RAs shall enable all essential event auditing capabilities of its CA or RA applications in order to record all events related to the security of the Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems, including those listed below.
+A message from any source received by the Issuer CA and each Delegated Third Party requesting an action related to the operational state of the CA is an auditable event.
+If the Issuer CA or Delegated Third Party's applications cannot automatically record an event, the Issuer CA or Delegated Third Party shall implement manual procedures to satisfy the requirements.
+For each event, the Issuer CA or Delegated Third Party shall record the relevant:

-- 1. date and time;
+- 1. Date and time;

-- 2. type of event; success or failure; and
+- 2. Type of event;

+- 3. Success or failure; and

-- 3. user or system that caused the event or initiated the action.
+- 4. User or system that caused the event or initiated the action.

-The Issuer CA shall make all event records available to its auditors as proof of the Issuer CA's practices.
+The Issuer CA or Delegated Third Party shall make all event records available to its auditors as proof of the Issuer CA's practices.
 Logs shall be maintained to the standard per the requirements of the relevant policies and programs.